nus-cs2103-AY2021S1/tp/docs/team/vaishakanand.md

 Given below are my contributions to the project.

 * **New Feature implemented**: Added the **details** feature to **Reeve**.
-  * What it does: Allows the user to add additional details to a student.
+  * What it does: Allows the user to add, edit or delete any additional details to a student.
   * Justification: This feature would help tutors significantly as it allows them to add details that have not been covered by the other fields, to students.

 * **New Feature implemented**: Added the **attendance** feature to **Reeve**.
-  * What it does: Allows the user to track the attendance of students in lessons.
+  * What it does: Allows the user to track (add or delete) the attendance of students in lessons.
   * Justification: An attendance tracking feature helps to ease one of a tutor's many required tasks.
 This is helps them by greatly simplifying the process of taking and storing the attendance of the tutor's many students.